 Showcase your best research and experiential learning projects, hone your presentation skills and win cash prizes.

-The Undergradudate Management Poster Competition (formerly the DEAL Expo) is an exclusive competition for our undergrads to present work in poster format and compete for cash prizes.
+The Undergraduate Management Poster Competition is an exclusive competition for our undergrads to present work in poster format and compete for cash prizes.

 You can highlight class projects, research you conducted with a faculty member or experiential learning activities (like internships, jobs or other business-related experiences).

 At the competition, you'll present your project to a judging panel of School of Management alumni, faculty and staff, and display your project.